Dr. Wendy Rice Archives | Page 6 of 23 | Rice Psychology

 Taking the Best Steps Towards Making Your Stepfamily into a Happy Family

-Consider the following story as it relates to this week’s topic.
 I recently married a man with a wonderful family of his own.
 I have a 9-year old son from my first marriage, and he has 14-year old twin daughters.
 The one thing that concerned us both was how our children were going to adapt to living in the same home.
 Much to our relief, our kids hit it off.
 My stepdaughters have already warmed up to my son and love him like a biological brother.
 With me, though, it’s a different story.
-They’re both still distant and rarely make conversation...
+They’re both still distant and rarely make conversation with me, even when we all go out to dinner...

 Read More